momochi000/typewar/README.md

   Deallocate text fragments after they are removed from play, either when they hit or expended.
 Can probably safely remove 2D and DOM from them.

-  Move the AI to the slime.
-Extract it out so it's a module I can attach to any monster, even swiching out.
-Perhaps the monster could have several behaviors that can be toggled.
-AI has many behaviors.
-  For now, just set the behavior to attack at a constant rate

-  Zoom in on the characters, camera is too far out.

   Try giving the fragments acceleration instead of speed.
   OOh better yet, give some to each.